loda-lang/loda-programs/programs/oeis/list3.md

 * [A314251](http://oeis.org/A314251) ([L25 program](314/A314251.asm)): Coordination sequence Gal.5.294.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314252](http://oeis.org/A314252) ([L18 program](314/A314252.asm)): Coordination sequence Gal.5.295.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314253](http://oeis.org/A314253) ([L23 program](314/A314253.asm)): Coordination sequence Gal.6.627.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314254](http://oeis.org/A314254) ([L77 program](314/A314254.asm)): Coordination sequence Gal.6.628.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314668](http://oeis.org/A314668) ([L15 program](314/A314668.asm)): Coordination sequence Gal.6.115.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314669](http://oeis.org/A314669) ([L20 program](314/A314669.asm)): Coordination sequence Gal.6.216.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314670](http://oeis.org/A314670) ([L19 program](314/A314670.asm)): Coordination sequence Gal.5.50.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.